 1. Promote high-quality sleep.*

 As mentioned above, fresh jujube fruit is sky-high in vitamin C. And that's great news for your skin.
-Not only does vitamin C help protect skin from damage from solar radiation, it also plays a crucial role in the production of collagen, the fibrous protein that forms connective fibers in tissues and has been shown to improve skin elasticity and overall hydration.
+Not only does vitamin C help protect skin from damaging solar radiation, it also plays a crucial role in the production of collagen, the fibrous protein that forms connective fibers in tissues and has been shown to support skin elasticity and overall hydration.*

-Teas, soups, and purees made from the jujube fruit have traditionally been used to promote healthy digestion.
-A study that examined the effects of a jujube extract on hamsters found that it sped up gastrointestinal transit time; decreased the amount of ammonia in feces, reducing intestinal exposure to toxic compounds; and increased the concentration of short-chain fatty acids, which may help improve the overall health of the gut.
-Another study, this one on humans, found that an extract of jujube helped ease constipation compared to a placebo.
+Teas, soups, and purees made from the jujube fruit have traditionally been used to promote healthy digestion.* A study that examined the effects of a jujube extract on hamsters found that it sped up gastrointestinal transit time and helped maintain the concentration of short-chain fatty acids, which may help support the overall health of the gut.* Another study, this one on humans, found that an extract of jujube positively impacted constipation compared to a placebo.*

 Where to find (and how to eat) jujube fruit.

 Fresh jujube fruits can be hard to find in U.S. grocery stores, but they do exist here—in fact, they grow particularly well in Texas and can frequently be found at farmers markets in warmer Southern states.
 If you live farther north, you'll have the best luck in Asian markets.
 Fresh jujubes should be smooth and unblemished and may range from a greenish-yellow color to a darker brown.
 Their fruit can be used in any recipe that calls for apples.
 Try slicing one up and adding it to a salad, or even whip them into a batch of jujube butter this fall.